 The Caribbean Community (CARICOM) from its inception in 1973 recognised the importance of adequate statistical services in achieving its goals and aspirations.
-Within the framework of the Treaty establishing the Caribbean Community and in accordance with Resolution No. 54/74/4 of the Fourth Meeting of the Common Market Council of Ministers under the general supervision of Council, CARICOM established the Standing Committee of Caribbean Statisticians (SCCS) in 1974, one year after the establishment of CARICOM.
+Within the framework of the Treaty1establishing the Caribbean Community and in accordance with Resolution No. 54/74/4 of the Fourth Meeting of the Common Market Council of Ministers under the general supervision of Council, the Standing Committee of Caribbean Statisticians (SCCS) was established one year after the establishment of CARICOM.
 The objectives of the SCCS as given by Council in 1974 were, inter alia,